BP's shares fall 13% after plan to stop oil leak fails

 BP said later that it hoped to contain the spill "within 24 hours" by sealing the fractured pipe with a cap.

-Meanwhile, the US government said it would launch criminal and civil proceedings against BP.'Not guaranteed'
+Meanwhile, the US government said it would launch criminal and civil proceedings against BP.

 BP's chief operating officer Doug Suttles said that "if everything goes well", the capping process could contain the spill within a day.

 However, he warned that success was not guaranteed and asked people to "remember this is being done in 5,000 feet of water, and very small issues take a long time to fix".